kdgregory/log4j-aws-appenders/README.md

 How can I get help with any problems?

 > Feel free to raise an issue here.
-I check in at least once a week, and will try to give whatever help and andvice I can.
-Issues that aren't bugs will be closed within a few weeks; those that are bugs or feature requests will get prioritized for work.
+I check in at least once a week, and will try to give whatever help and advice I can.
+Issues that aren't bugs or feature requests will be closed within a few weeks.

 > Alternatively you can post on [Stack Overflow](https://stackoverflow.com/).
 If you do this, flag the post with `@kdgregory` otherwise I'm unlikely to see it (this project isn't big enough to rate its own tag ... yet).